 Any documents you will use in your phone or videoconference hearing, must be emailed to VCAT and all parties 48 hours before your hearing to avoid your hearing being delayed.

 Email your documents only after we send you your hearing date.

 If your hearing has been postponed

-Where possible, matters previously adjourned as a result of the coronavirus (COVID-19) pandemic will be rescheduled for hearing, if they can proceed using telephone or videoconference.
+Where possible, matters previously postponed (adjourned) as a result of the coronavirus (COVID-19) pandemic will be rescheduled for hearing, if they can proceed using phone or videoconference.
 We are managing the backlog of cases.

 VCAT will contact parties to advise new dates to attend VCAT.